guentherc/Ponziani/PonzianiComponents/index.md

 - Chris Oakman: The rendering and default colors were inspired by resp. copied from [https://chessboardjs.com/](chessboard.js) (MIT License)
 - SCID: The ECO codes were taken from [http://scid.sourceforge.net/](SCID) (GPL v2)
 - .NET Foundation: HSL Color determination and manipulation was copied and adjusted from .Net Core source code (MIT License)
+- [https://github.com/official-stockfish/Stockfish](Stockfish Team) for the great chess engine and [https://github.com/nmrugg/stockfish.js](Nathan Rugg) for the port to WebAssembly